-No. Screen Description and Action Required 1 Welcome Screen Click Next to continue.
-2 Install Software Updates Screen Select the method you want to use to receive software updates.
-Click Next to continue.
-3 Prerequisite Checks Screen Click Next to continue.
-4 Specify Installation Location Screen Specify the Middleware home location.
-The Oracle Common home (oracle_common) will automatically be created inside the Middleware home.
-If you are using Oracle WebLogic Server as the application server, use the existing Middleware home that was created when you installed Oracle WebLogic Server.
-If you are using IBM WebSphere as the application server, specify a directory that you want to use as the Middleware home.
+No. Screen Description Action Required 4 Specify Installation Location The Specify Installation Location screen enables you to specify the location of the Oracle Weblogic Server Home, or IBM WebSphere Home, where the Middleware home is created.
+The Oracle Common home (oracle Specify the Middleware home location.
+If you are using Oracle WebLogic Server as the application server, use the existing Middleware home that was created when you installed Oracle WebLogic Server. common) will automatically be created inside the Middleware home.
+If you are using IBM WebSphere as the application server, specify a directory that you wish to use as the Middleware home.
 This directory has no relation to the location of your WebSphere installation.
 If you specify a directory location that does not already exist, the installer will create the directory for you.
 Click Next to continue.
-5 Application Server Screen Select whether you want to use WebSphere or WebLogic Server as the application server.
+5 Application Server The Application Server screen enables you to select the application server you wish to Select the server installed in your machine. use for the installation.
 Click Next to continue.
-6 Installation Summary Screen Verify the installation about to be performed.
+If Oracle WebLogic Server is already installed in the Middleware Home, the WebSphere option is disabled.
+If Oracle WebLogic Server is not present in Middleware Home, then WebLogic Server is disabled and WebSphere is the only option.
+6 Installation Summary The Installation Summary screen lists the components and products that will be installed in the system.
+Verify the installation about to be performed.
 Click Install to continue.
-7 Installation Progress Screen This screen shows the progress of the installation.
+7 Installation Progress This screen shows the progress of the installation.
 When the process is 100% complete, click Next to continue.
-8 Installation Complete Screen Click Finish to dismiss the screen.
+8 Installation Complete The Installation Complete screen appears when the installation is complete.
+Click Finish to dismiss the screen.

 After the installation is complete, you are ready to run the Configuration Wizard to configure your domain for Oracle Application Developer products.
-Go to Chapter 2, "Configuring Application Developer" for instructions.
+Go to Chapter 3, "Configuring Application Developer" for instructions.